Sharing is caring!

 oversized crochet scarf pattern

-About the design and construction
+About the Design and Construction

 • This easy crochet scarf pattern was designed with a medium weight yarn and a 5 mm hook.
 But it’s completely customizable.